...

 Infant Jesus of Prague

-Gaze upon the Infant Jesus of Prague, located in the Lesser Town, is a 16th-century wooden statue of Jesus housed in the Church of Our Lady Victorious.
+Gaze upon the Infant Jesus of Prague, located in the Lesser Town, which is a 16th-century wooden statue of Jesus housed in the Church of Our Lady Victorious.
 Legend says the statue spoke to a priest who was praying before it.
-According to the priest, it asked him to: “Have pity on me, and I will have pity on you.
+According to the priest, he asked him to: “Have pity on me, and I will have pity on you.
 Give me my hands, and I will give you peace.
 The more you honor me, the more I will bless you.”

 Jewish Quarter of Prague

 Visit the Jewish Quarter of Prague, a UNESCO World Heritage site since 1992.
-It serves as a reminder of a tragic part of the world’s history but also for its undeniable beauty and charm.
+It serves as a reminder of a tragic part of the world’s history, but also for its undeniable beauty and charm.

 Boat ride on the Vltava River